 Patients who are admitted to the hospital often receive complex and highly technical care.
-Nurse case managers screen every patient admitted to Nebraska Medicine – Nebraska Medical Center to assist in coordinating care for patients who will have needs after discharge.
-The nurse case managers will then work collaboratively with physicians and other professionals (Dietary, Occupational Therapy, Physical Therapy, Respiratory Therapy and Social Work) to ensure any complex needs are addressed and planned for prior to dismissal or transfer to a skilled health care facility.
-In addition, case managers identify patient educational needs and ensure follow-up appointments are made with the patient’s primary physician.
+Care transition nurses screen every patient admitted to the hospital to assist in coordinating care for patients who will have needs after discharge.
+Care transitions nurses will then work collaboratively with physicians and other professionals (Dietary, Occupational Therapy, Physical Therapy, Respiratory Therapy and Social Work) to ensure any complex needs are addressed and planned prior to dismissal or transfer to a skilled health care facility.
+In addition, they will identify patient educational needs and ensure follow-up appointments are made with your primary physician.

 Spiritual Care Services

 Through the Spiritual Care Services Department, staff chaplains and volunteers from a variety of faith traditions are available to offer spiritual and emotional support to patients and families 24 hours a day, every day.
 Or if you prefer, we will assist you in contacting representatives of your own faith community.
 We can be reached by calling our office at 402-552-3219 or through the hospital operator.
 Any of the hospital staff can also help you contact us.
 Please feel free to call anytime.